agisga/agisga.github.io/_posts/2015-5-15-Dissect_lmer_part2.md

 ### `lmer_Deviance`

 This function is defined as `SEXP lmer_Deviance(SEXP pptr_, SEXP rptr_, SEXP theta_)` in `external.cpp`.
-Using the `Rcpp:::Xptr` template, it creates two external pointers to instances of the C++ classes `lmerResp` and `merPredD`, thus exposing all methods of the respective C++ object to the use from R.
+Using the `Rcpp:::Xptr` template, it creates two external pointers to instances of the C++ classes `lmerResp` and `merPredD`, thus exposing all methods of the respective C++ objects to the use from R.

 ```C++
         XPtr<lmerResp>   rpt(rptr_);
         XPtr<merPredD>   ppt(pptr_);
 ```

 The function proceeds by calling another function, `lmer_dev`, defined in the same file, which carries out the actual computation of the (profiled) deviance function.
-The mathematical expression of the profiled deviance is given by the following set of formulas (as I have derived in my project plan here: <http://dauns.math.tulane.edu/~agossman/pdfs/GSoC2015_LMM_project_plan.pdf>).
+The mathematical expression of the profiled deviance is essentially given by the following set of formulas (as I have derived in my project plan here: <http://dauns.math.tulane.edu/~agossman/pdfs/GSoC2015_LMM_project_plan.pdf>).

 ![profiled deviance formulas (PNG image)](/images/profiled_deviance.png?raw=true "profiled_deviance.png")

+The Cholesky decomposed matrix is part of a linear system, predicting the random terms $u$ and the coefficient vector $\beta$.

 These math formulas are evaluated in `lmer_dev` via the following steps: